Non-crime hate incident: History

-Overview

 NCHIs were introduced as part of efforts to monitor and prevent hate crimes.
 They allow authorities to identify patterns of discriminatory behaviour, which might later escalate to criminal offences.
 The system also aims to offer reassurance to communities targeted by such behaviours.
 Police are required to record these incidents even when no crime has been committed, as long as they align with the perception-based criteria outlined by the College of Policing.
 The College of Policing first initiated NCHIs in 2014, advising police forces to begin keeping records of the incidents.
 The subjective nature of the NCHI complaint has led to incidents such as the playing of Bob Marley music, a Snapchat between schoolgirls, and the hanging of soiled underpants on a washing line to be recorded as NCHIs.

 The guidelines for recording NCHIs were challenged in a landmark case in 2021, when the Court of Appeal ruled that their implementation must balance public safety with the protection of individual freedoms.
 The court found that the guidelines could have a "chilling effect" on free speech, requiring amendments to ensure proportionality in the reporting process.
 In December 2021, the Court of Appeal ruled that this guidance was unlawful and constituted a "chilling effect ... on the legitimate exercise of freedom of expression".
 As a result, the guidance now states that freedom of speech should be prioritised where possible and that non-crime hate incidents should not be recorded where they are "trivial, irrational or malicious, or where there is no basis to conclude that an incident was motivated by hostility."

+The Police, Crime, Sentencing and Courts Act 2022 made statutory the code of practice for police recording of NCHIs.